moh1122/JS-Refresh/README.md

 # 🔁 LMS Section Navigation Hard Reload Snippet

-This snippet forces a **full page reload** on section/lesson navigation inside Matrix LMS (or any similar SPA-based LMS like Code Institute).
+This snippet forces a **full page reload** on section/lesson navigation inside Matrix LMS (or any similar SPA-based LMS).
 It ensures that all embedded scripts, video players, and custom HTML snippets initialize cleanly.

 ---